vectordotdev/vector/CONTRIBUTING.md

 when your input data is large enough to take a minute or more to process, but feel free to adjust both input size and sampling frequency for your setup.

+It's worth noting that this is not the normal way to profile programs with `perf`.
+Usually you would simply run something like `perf record my_program` and not have to worry about PIDs and such.
+We differ from this because we're only interested in data about what Vector is doing while under load.
+Running it directly under `perf` would collect data for the entire lifetime of the process, including startup, shutdown, and idle time.
+By telling `perf` to collect data only while the load generation command is running we get a more focused dataset and don't have to worry about timing different commands in quick succession.

 You'll now find a `perf.data` file in your current directory with all of the information that was collected.
 There are different ways to process this, but one of the most useful is to create